I-AI-INTERGRATIONS/ExDex.cc/README.md

 for wallet and trading functionality.
 Only EXDEX-approved smart contracts can be used with the bridge, and those contracts are pre-written and audited as part of the platform.

 This repository contains static web assets only.
-The backend services and contract code are maintained separately and must be configured before deploying a production instance.
+The backend services and contract code are maintained separately and must be provided when setting up a production instance.
+Smart contract packages can be obtained from the official ExDEX repository or from your local node.

 ## Configuration